SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ## Lists, tables and trees

-status: definitively missing

 An important part of user interfaces is about displaying lists of data.
 Such lists can be structured as tables, plain lists but also trees supporting nesting of data.

-Spec proposes three main presenters: `SpListPresenter`, `SpTreePresenter` and `SpTablePresenter`.
+Spec proposes three main presenters: `SpListPresenter`, `SpTreePresenter`, and `SpTablePresenter`.
-In addition it offers `SpComponentListPresenter` which allows one to embedd any presenter in a list.
+In addition it offers `SpComponentListPresenter` which allows one to embed any presenter in a list.
 In this chapter we present some of the functionality of such presenters.

 ### Lists

-Creating a list is a simple as instantiating a `SpListPresenter` and specifying a list of items that the list should display.
+Creating a list is as simple as instantiating a `SpListPresenter` and specifying a list of items that the list should display.
 The following script illustrates this and the result is shown in Figure *@figSimpleList@*.

 ```